IEEE-NITK/blog/_posts/2021-01-07-An-Introduction-to-Disjoint-set-data-structures.md

 Here we can directly apply the data structure, and get a solution that handles an addition of a vertex or an edge and a query in nearly constant time on average.

-This application is quite important, because nearly the same problem appears in **Kruskal’s algorithm for minimum spanning tree **and**  **DSU helps in reducing it’s time complexity.
+This application is quite important, because nearly the same problem appears in **Kruskal’s algorithm for minimum spanning tree** and DSU helps in reducing it’s time complexity.

 ## <span style="text-decoration:underline;">Job Sequencing problem</span>

-Given a set of n jobs where each job i has a deadline d_i >=1 and profit p_i>=0.
+Given a set of n jobs where each job i has a deadline **d_i** >= 1 and profit **p_i** >= 0.
 Only one job can be scheduled at a time.
 Each job takes 1 unit of time to complete.
 We earn the profit if and only if the job is completed by its deadline.
 The task is to find the subset of jobs that maximizes profit.

-**Note **: If you try to solve this greedily the time complexity will be O(n^2) but DSU makes it much faster.
+**Note** : If you try to solve this greedily the time complexity will be O(n^2) but DSU makes it much faster.

 All time slots are individual sets initially.
 We first find the maximum deadline of all jobs.
 Let the max deadline be m.
 We create m+1 individual sets.
 If a job is assigned a time slot of t where t => 0, then the job is scheduled during [t-1, t].
 So a set with value X represents the time slot [X-1, X].